Treating Gum Disease

 Simple, everyday steps can also be taken to avoid gum disease growth, including:

-- Brushing and flossing consistently at least twice day
+- Brushing and flossing consistently at least twice a day

 - Using an antimicrobial mouth rinse daily to help control plaque